 Some firms impose a time limit on evaluations.
 If you don't hit the profit target within the time limit, the evaluation fails.

-Alpha Funded has no maximum trading days — you can take as long as you need to hit the profit target, provided you don't violate drawdown limits.
+Alpha Trader Firm has no maximum trading days — you can take as long as you need to hit the profit target, provided you don't violate drawdown limits.

 Trading Restriction Rules